ZTianle/starter-academic/content/home/teaching.md

 ---
+# Activate this widget? true/false
+active: true

+# This file represents a page section.
+headless: true

-weight = 100  # Order that this section will appear.
+# Order that this section appears on the page.
+weight: 100

 title: teaching
 type: page